dariakarnauh/Practice-1/README.md

 # Practice-1.
 Task 2
-THis task is used to find out if the temperature is suitable for water to freeze
+This task is used to find out if the temperature is suitable for water to freeze